Mother holding young daughter outside in garden, next to Father with son on his back.

 • If you are seeking funding for Home and living supports, take a completed Home and living supports request form.

-• Current support plan from your service provider/s listing all supports
+• A current support plan from your service provider/s listing all supports

-• List of informal supports from family members, friends or the community (these can be included in the Crew section of the Leap in! app).
+• A list of informal supports from family members, friends or the community (these can be included in the Crew section of the Leap in! app).

 • Quotes from provider/s for supports or equipment that you would like covered in your new NDIS Plan (this isn’t compulsory, however can help during your meeting).